JoniR/JrSync/README.md

 - Evernote authenticating with OAuth
 - Everenote note is tagged with Synced-tag without checking was it imported to Wunderlist succesfully

-### Minor issues ###
-- User should able to configure what tag is fetched from Evernote instead of hardcoded todo-tag
-- User should able to configure what tag is updated to Evernote after Wunderlist import instead of hardcoded Sync-tag
-- Much much more

 Version history
 -------
 - 1.00, Initial version